-Most activities to be pursued by the City with CDBG, HOME, and ESG funds will be leveraged with a variety of funding sources, including: grants from State, Federal, and local governments; private foundations; capital development funds; general funds; private donations of funds or services; and other various funding sources.
-For the provision of affordable housing, the City partners with non-profit housing developers such as MidPen Housing Corporation (MidPen), Community Housing Improvement Systems and Planning Association, Inc. (CHISPA), and Monterey county Housing Authority Development Corporation (MCHADC), which all utilize a multi-layer approach to funding affordable housing.
+Most activities to be pursued by the City with CDBG, HOME, and ESG funds will be leveraged with a variety of funding sources, including grants from State, Federal, and local governments; private foundations; capital development funds; general funds; private donations of funds or services; and other various funding sources.
+For the provision of affordable housing, the City partners with non-profit housing developers such as MidPen Housing Corporation (MidPen), Community Housing Improvement Systems and Planning Association, Inc. (CHISPA), and Housing Authority of the County of Monterey (HACM) which all utilize a multi-layer approach to funding affordable housing.
+The City is looking to expand the number of non-profit housing developers that are operating within City limits for FY 2022-23.